jn73/umejug2022/README.md

 - Event driven microservice based architecture
 - Kafka used as message broker
-- Moving towards event sourcing
-- Using Scala and Java when implementing backend services
+- Using Scala (2) and Java when implementing backend services

 ## Why Scala?